 Characterized by its unmistakable sail shape, the symbol of Dubai is the tallest hotel in the world.

 Luxurious (7 stars) houses elegant suites, refined lounge bars, and restaurants flanked by huge aquariums, helixes, and comfortable spas.

 5. Dubai Creek

-Dividing the city into 2 parts, Deira to the north and Bur Dubai to the south, between typical districts, mosques, and modern buildings, this canal is a natural saltwater inlet that comes directly from the Persian Gulf.
-Don’t miss a walk in the commercial port, and a ride in an abra, a typical water taxi.
+Dividing the city into 2 parts, Deira to the north and Bur Dubai to the south, between typical districts, mosques, and modern buildings, this canal is a natural saltwater inlet from the Persian Gulf.
+Don’t miss a walk in the commercial port and a ride in an abra, a typical water taxi.